-- Don't leave the tap running while you clean your teeth or wash up - Wait until you've a full load before using your washing machine - If you've a garden, collect rainwater in a water butt and use this to water your plants or wash your car - If you wash your car at home, use a bucket - not a power jet or hosepipe.
+- Try to take showers instead of baths - Don't leave the tap running while you clean your teeth or wash up - Wait until you've a full load before using your washing machine - If you've a garden, collect rainwater in a water butt and use this to water your plants or wash your car - If you wash your car at home, use a bucket - not a power jet or hosepipe.
 Most car washes at garages recycle their water.